 Is Water Affecting your Biocatalytic Reaction?

+In short: both, hence it is a powerful parameter for reaction optimization.
 Research from Lund University showed that the effect of water activity on an enzymatic transesterification was two-sided: "Water is needed initially to start the reaction and maintain enzyme activity but has a negative effect on both the yield and product quality towards the end of the reaction."
-Read the full article here.
+Find the article here.

 Avoiding grinding